Globalisation means an ever-increasing demand for specialists in economics and finance.

-Aimed at students with a prior knowledge of economics, our MSc in Economics and Finance will give you a thorough grounding in theoretical and applied finance and economics.
-You'll join one of the largest and most successful economics departments in the country and be taught by highly qualified staff.
+Aimed at students with a prior knowledge of economics, this course will give you a thorough grounding in theoretical and applied finance and economics.
+You'll join one of the largest economics departments in the country and be taught by highly qualified staff.

 making groundbreaking contributions in areas including economic theory, econometrics, finance and macroeconomics.

 and top 100 in the world based on reputation and research citations (Tilburg University Economics Ranking, 2013 - 2017).

 York is one of only three UK institutions to receive five stars from the Centre of Higher Education Development for postgraduate economics.